SStranks/tech-expo/apps/crm/docker/certs/README.md

 #### Client Certification

 The following example shows client certification of the grafana service for connecting to the prometheus service.
-To see the required client certification for a service refer to the documentation in the respective production folder e.g. [`certs/prod/grafana/README.md`](./prod/grafana/README.md).
+To see the required client certification for a service and for its `.cnf`, refer to the documentation in the respective production folder e.g. [`certs/prod/grafana/README.md`](./prod/grafana/README.md).

 - One client .cnf file can be reused across multiple client certificates issued for that service.
 - Generated .key/.csr/.crt files follow the naming convention &lt;SERVICE&gt;-&lt;CLIENT&gt; e.g. `grafana-prometheus`